Uptime.com’s Guide to Performance Metrics and Data Paralysis

 With data you want to be able to drill down and drill up.
 Website traffic is a good example where a change in perspective can reveal much more about how users see the site.

-Consider RUM monitoring, in which drilling down into real user session data can reveal load times, user locations, browser information, etc. to answer, what is the singular user doing?
+Consider RUM website performance monitoring, in which drilling down into real user session data can reveal load times, user locations, browser information, etc. to answer, what is the singular user doing?
 What is their experience?

 Starting from one user’s experience and drilling up shifts the interpretation of your aggregated data – is the user experiencing an error?
 Is that same error affecting other users in the same way?
-The curse of data is that one small insight can shift your perspective of the whole; giving you deeper insights into your monitoring and subsequent alerts.
+The curse of data is that one small insight can shift your perspective of the whole; giving you deeper insights into your uptime monitoring and subsequent alerts.

 You can’t watch every data point 100% of the time and you certainly don’t have time to read alerts for every minor fluctuation.
 Instead, set alerts to monitor variations.
 If your checks are maintaining the status quo, there’s no need to commit yourself to a constant state of observational awareness.